 Blue Ridge National Wildlife Refuge

-Condors in the trees, Blue Ridge National Wildlife Refuge
+Condors in the trees at Blue Ridge National Wildlife Refuge

 Blue Ridge National Wildlife Refuge is an 897-acre property located in the Sierra Nevada Mountains in Tulare County.
 One of the four units of the Hopper Mountain National Wildlife Refuge Complex, Blue Ridge NWR is also part of the 11,000-acre Blue Ridge Wildlife Habitat Area that preserves and protects historic foraging and nesting habitat for the endangered California condor.
 Blue Ridge Wildlife Habitat Area is jointly managed by the US Fish & Wildlife Service, Bureau of Land Management, National Forest Service and the California Department of Fish and Game.